CleanCrazy-dev/portfolio_v2/README.md

-# Portfólio João Túlio
+# Portfolio YuraIvanov

-Este projeto foi criado com CRA (Create React App).
+This project was created with CRA (Create React App).

-Este é meu site para me apresentar, aqui coloco minhas habilidades, portfólio, e formas de contato.
+This is my website to introduce myself, here I put my skills, portfolio, and contact details.

 ## Tecnologias usadas: